smashingboxes/cardboard-admin-archive/README.md

 ![alt text](https://github.com/smashingboxes/cardboard/wiki/images/2a.jpg "screenshot1")

+## Updating from 0.2 -> 0.3
+Some changes were made to the database.
+Before updating make sure to have a look at the [new migration](https://github.com/smashingboxes/cardboard/blob/master/db/migrate/1_create_cardboard.rb)

 ## Requirements
 * An authentication solution.
 For example, [here is what you need to do](https://github.com/plataformatec/devise#getting-started) to get `Devise` installed.
 * `imagemagick` (on mac do `brew install imagemagick`)